 Medicaid is a joint federal and state program to assist those with low income and limited resources.
 While Medicare provides very limited long-term care coverage, Medicaid is much more extensive.
 However, because of its restrictions, qualifying for Medicaid can be extremely difficult.
 But paying for a nursing home without it could be all but impossible.

 Although Medicaid requirements vary from state to state, they all share one common element: complexity.
 Florida Medicaid specifies an allowed income for individuals and couples in order to qualify for Medicaid.
 Also, the applicant’s total assets cannot exceed a specified amount called the Individual Resource Allowance, which in Florida is only $2,000.
 Although certain possessions, like your home and automobile, are “exempted” for purposes of determining Medicaid eligibility, this figure is still alarming.
 If the applicant is married, the process becomes more complicated.
-For the recipient to qualify for Medicaid in Florida, the applicant’s spouse can keep the couple’s assets up to the Community Spouse Resource Allowance amount, which is $128,640 in 2020.* What can you do if the value of your “non-exempt” assets exceeds the Community Spouse Resource Allowance?
+For the recipient to qualify for Medicaid in Jacksonville, and other Florida cities, the applicant’s spouse can keep the couple’s assets up to the Community Spouse Resource Allowance amount, which is $128,640 in 2020.* What can you do if the value of your “non-exempt” assets exceeds the Community Spouse Resource Allowance?
 If you give your extra assets away, which seems like an obvious choice, you will encounter greater problems.
 Violating this “Transfer Penalty Rule” could disqualify you from receiving Medicaid for months or years, depending on how much you gave away.

 If your need for nursing home care is immediate, time is not something you can afford to lose.
 Why?
 Because you will have to pay with your own personal assets until you qualify for Medicaid.